Gammarelli: John XXIII

 John XXIII revived the camauro for everyday use with the assistance of papal tailor Gammarelli.

-Bonaventura Gammarelli correctly guessed that Angelo Roncalli would be chosen as a compromise candidate in the 1958 papal conclave, and tailored the largest of the cassocks accordingly.
+Bonaventura Gammarelli correctly guessed that Angelo Roncalli would be chosen as a compromise candidate in the 1958 conclave, and tailored the largest of the cassocks accordingly.
 The firm had sewn for Roncalli since his time as a chaplain in the Italian army during World War I. In the rush to dress him following his election, the correctly-sized garment was overlooked by the papal attendants and he was presented in the medium cassock with a slit in the back held together by safety pins.
 Upon leaving the balcony, the correctly-sized cassock was waiting.
 However, John XXIII gave the Gammarelli family far less business than his predecessor, ordering ten new cassocks over the course of his five-year reign as opposed to predecessors who ordered up to eight cassocks a year.
 He did, however, utilize the clothier's services in reviving the camauro.
 Since there were no contemporary images to base their reproduction of the hat upon—it had not been used by popes since the late 18th century—Gammarelli looked to Renaissance papal portraiture for inspiration.

 This correct prediction repeated itself for Pope Paul VI in the conclave of 1963, who had bought from the shop since he was a student at the Pontifical Ecclesiastical Academy and refused to wear any other tailor's product.

-While the shop used to proudly exhibit the Papal coat of arms on the outside of their storefront, in a manner similar to the Royal warrant of appointment, in the mid-1970s the Vatican asked that this custom be discontinued.
-As John Paul I only used the medium cassock of the three produced for the August 1978 papal conclave, the other two used for the next conclave were retained and a new intermediate-sized garment replaced the one worn by the deceased Pope.
+While the shop used to proudly exhibit the papal coat of arms on the outside of their storefront, in a manner similar to a royal warrant of appointment, in the mid-1970s the Vatican asked that this custom be discontinued.
+As Pope John Paul I only used the medium cassock of the three produced for the August 1978 conclave, the other two used for the next conclave were retained and a new intermediate-sized garment replaced the one worn by the deceased Pope.